After last week’s new highs, the Indexes have given up some ground this week.

 The VIX was holding around 13 for the start of the week, but climbed above 14 yesterday and remains there now.
 The VXST, the 9-day Volatility Index, is barely below that at 13.98.
 This comes with the actual volatility down around 6 percent.

 Our traders were divided about the action at the start of this week, and that hasn’t changed.
-Some see further losses ahead, while others are looking to
+Some see further losses ahead, while others are looking to buy the dip.

 Chris: “I think the S&P 500 (SPX) will get pummeled next week.
 Maybe down to 2150 or under…”